f2d/sprite_dress_up/README.md

 ## Purpose

-1. Parse artwork project files (ORA, PSD) into menu of parts to preview preset versions.
+1. Parse artwork project files (ORA, PSD, PSB) into menu of parts to preview preset versions.
 2. Easy batch export of all versions into image files (PNG), separated or joined.
 3. Work completely on the client side, using a web browser with modern JavaScript support.